3D Simulations and MLT: II. Onsager's Ideal Turbulence: Introduction

-In \S5 we examine the unexplored case of strong stratification, with acceleration by pressure dilatation.
-Almost all cool stars (e.g., the Sun and red giants) have stratified convection, which (unlike MLT) predicts a significant negative flux of turbulent kinetic energy.
-We derive an asymptotic value for the TKE damping length in strong convection in the inviscid limit, not dependent on dissipation.
+In \S5 we examine strong stratification, and find significant acceleration by pressure dilatation (see also \citealt{eyink-comp}).
+Sufficiently large stratification leads to a significant negative flux of TKE, unlike MLT.
+We derive an asymptotic value for the TKE dissipation length in strong stratificationt at high Re, independent of the dissipation mechanism.

-In \S6 we discuss astronomical calibration of MLT, from fits to the Hertzsprung-Russell diagram, and conclude that {\em the apparent ``universality'' of the mixing-length \citep{alvio87} is a consequence of stratified convection, and our predicted value of $\alpha_{\mathrm MLT}=\ell_{\mathrm MLT}/H_P \approx 5/3$ fits the data surprisingly well, if further atmospheric effects are only $\pm20$\% as suggested by \citep{magic2016}. }
+In \S6 we discuss astronomical calibration of MLT, from consistency of stellar evolution with the color-magnitude diagram, and conclude that {\em the apparent ``universality'' of the mixing-length \citep{alvio87} is a consequence of anomalous dissipation in deeply stratified convection, and our predicted value of $\alpha_{\mathrm MLT}=\ell_{\mathrm MLT}/H_P = \overline{\langle\Gamma_1\rangle} \approx 5/3$ fits the data surprisingly well. } Incomplete ionization and dissociation cause deviations in surface structure and $\overline{\langle\Gamma_1\rangle}$; these effects are estimated to be $\pm20$\% from simulations stabilized by hyperviscosity \citep{magic2016}.